maidstone-hackspace/project_laser_tag/Mike/ReadMe.txt

 So far I have:

 Trigger button on Pin 2
+Reload Button on Pin 6
+RGB LED on Pins, 21, 22, 23
 IR LED (20 degree) on Pin 5
 Piezo Buzzer on Pin 4
 16x2 LCD DIsplay on pins 11,12,10,9,8,7